Dynamsoft/barcode-reader-javascript-demo/README.md

 2. Add license

-    > If you don't have a license yet, you can skip this step.
-You will still be able to test the demo for up to 24 hours.
+    > If you don't have a license yet, you can [request a trial license](https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&package=js&utm_source=sampleReadme) via Dynamsoft customer portal.

     Open "src/dbr.js" and input your DBR license key in this line: